qualcomm/aimet/Docs/beta/apiref/torch/v2/quantization.rst

             [0.]])

-Blockwise Quantization
+Per-block quantization
 ----------------------

-Similar to how channelwise quantization was a mathematical generalization of tensor-wise quantization, blockwise quantization is a even further generalization of channelwise quantization.
+*Per-block quantization* (also called *blockwise quantization*) is a further mathematical generalization of per-channel quantization, similar to how per-channel quantization is a mathematical generalization of per-tensor quantization.

 ..
     TODO (kyunggeu): We need some visual diagram here

-Blockwise quantization can be also easily done by creating the quantizer with the desired shape and block size.
+Blockwise quantization can be also easily done by creating a quantizer with the desired shape and block size.

 .. code-block:: Python